andriesfilmer/gtd/cheatsheets/vim.md

     ctrl-^                             " Jump between last edit file line" ctrl-o                             " Press twice and go to back last edit file and line(s)"

+## Sessions

+    :mks                               " Save your session in current dir vim -S                             " Start with your saved session in current dir

 ## Completions

     Ctrl-p                             " Completion for all (back) words from this file, other open files and registers.